pvaras8/PockLigGPT_official/README.md

 # PockLigGPT

-PockLigGPT is a pocket-conditioned molecular generation framework based on GPT architectures and reinforcement learning (RL) for structure-based drug design.
+PockLigGPT is a molecular generation framework based on GPT architectures and reinforcement learning (RL) for sequence-based conditioned design.

 ---